Eugène Jamot: Career

 In 1908, Jamot settled as a country doctor in Sardent in his native Creuse, where he practised for two years before giving up for unclear reasons.
-In 1910, he passed the “lateral” entrance examination (open to civilians) for the School of Application of the Colonial Troops Health Service in Marseille, known as the “École du Pharo”.
+In 1910, he passed the "lateral" entrance examination (open to civilians) for the School of Application of the Colonial Troops Health Service in Marseille, known as the "École du Pharo".
 Leaving this high place of training in colonial medicine in 1911, he embarked for Chad as a 2nd class aide-major (doctor second lieutenant) in the Ouadaï battalion where he obtained his first military citation.

 Back in mainland France in 1913, he was assigned to the 5th Colonial Infantry Regiment of Cherbourg.
 He enrolled in courses at the Institut Pasteur in Paris, specialising in parasitosis.
 At the end of his internship, in 1914, he was appointed deputy director of the Pasteur Institute in Brazzaville, a post he did not immediately occupy because of the First World War.

 He embarked for Equatorial Africa in July 1914, but war broke out during the crossing.
 Jamot was mobilized on August 1, 1914, as head doctor of the Franco-Belgian "Sangha-Cameroon" column among the troops engaged against the German colony of Cameroon.
 During the capture of Yaoundé in January 1916, Jamot obtained two new military citations.

 In Cameroon, Jamot observed the ravages of sleeping sickness among the population.
 He decided to resume the fight against this disease, initiated by the Germans.
 In April 1917, he was charged by the Governor-General of the French Equatorial Africa (AEF) with organising the fight against sleeping sickness in Oubangui-Chari.
 In 1922, he moved to Ayos in Cameroon.
 He went to Paris in 1925 to present his first work and results, proclaiming "I will awaken the black race".
-In 1926, by ministerial decree, he became head of the “Permanent Mission for the Prophylaxis of Sleeping Sickness”.
+In 1926, by ministerial decree, he became head of the "Permanent Mission for the Prophylaxis of Sleeping Sickness".

 In 1931, in view of the results obtained, Jamot, who had become a Doctor-Colonel, was at the height of his glory.
 He was in Paris for the International Colonial Exhibition.
 The President of the Republic Alexandre Millerand (1859-1943) presented him as a "benefactor of humanity".
-He was even proposed for the Nobel Prize according to a “whispered” rumour.
+He was even proposed for the Nobel Prize according to a "whispered" rumour.

+Late life

+He died on 24 April 1937, in the village of Sardent, Creuse.